maxmushkin/connectthedots/GettingStarted.md

     - Output the data to a blob called `{Alias}ASAOutput` in the container `tr24smartbuilding`
 3. Download the output blob to verify that you have correctly captured only the data from your Simulator.

-You have successfully completed this exercise if and only if the data that you saw in Device Explorer is represented in the output blob, but instead of having the BACnet addressing scheme for your simulated device, it has the physical address of the device.
+You have successfully completed this Step if and only if the data that you saw in Device Explorer is represented in the output blob, but instead of having the BACnet addressing scheme for your simulated device, it has the physical address of the device.

 *Estimated time to complete: 20 minutes*

-## Exercise 3: Push the device data into an Event Historian table in SQL
+## Step 3: Push the device data into an Event Historian table in SQL
-In this exercise, you will modify the Stream Analytics job to push data from your device to a table in SQL Azure.
+In this Step, you will modify the Stream Analytics job to push data from your device to a table in SQL Azure.
 Here is a picture of this step in the end-to-end solution:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <img src="Images/exercise3-medium.png" alt="Exercise 1" width="320"/>